iblsoft/swimdemo/MET-SWIM-AMQP-Guidance-CP1.md

 ### creation-time (OPTIONAL)

-This is the Unix timestamp indicating when the AMQP message was initially created.
+This is the Unix UTC timestamp (in milliseconds since the epoch) indicating when the AMQP message was initially created.
 It mostly serves an informational purpose in AMQP and is used in the `ttl` calculation in some brokers.

 ## AMQP Application Properties